Diego Casanova: Diego Ferranti and Gerardo Gómez

-Diego Ferranti and Gerardo Gómez were two prisoners who participated in a riot at another prison.
+Diego Ferranti and Gerardo Gómez were two inmates who participated in a riot at another prison.
 The two had agreed to testify and were transferred to the Boulogne Sur Mer prison for their own protection.
-On June 17, 2006, the day after Ferrani and Gómez arrived at the prison, Diego Casanova and three accomplices stabbed them to death and wrapped their bodies in sheets.
+On June 17, 2006, the day after Ferranti and Gómez arrived at the prison, Diego Casanova and three accomplices stabbed them to death and wrapped their bodies in sheets.
 The motive behind the murders is still unknown, but Casanova and the three accomplices were subsequently sentenced to life in prison.

 José Manuel Cruz

 On November 27, 2006, Casanova murdered José Manuel Cruz, another inmate.
 Cruz was serving a sentence for assault, and had been in the Boulogne Sur Mer prison for a month at the time of his death.
 While Cruz was sleeping, Casanova wrapped a sheet around him and stabbed him twenty times.
 Casanova then dragged his corpse to the door of a pavilion.

 Casanova was sentenced to an additional twelve years in prison for Cruz's murder.